gregphillips03/dsci401/README.md

 	> A Word of Caution: Even with relatively small amounts of data (5000-10000 observations), this process can be computationally intensive.
 If you have access to a beefed up virtual machine, or a Hadoop cluster, you can save a lot of computing time.
 If you're on you local machine, grab a cup of coffee - especially when you have lots of data.

 + After the Grid Search runs, we refit the model on our training data, then call the ```score``` method on the ```VotingClassifier``` object we created.
-The scoring metrics are different for each estimator you use, but you can find the characteristics for the voting estimator <a href="http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html#sklearn.ensemble.VotingClassifier.score">here</a>, but this one basically delivers us back the mean accuracy.
+The scoring metrics are different for each estimator you use, but you can find the characteristics for the voting estimator <a href="http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html#sklearn.ensemble.VotingClassifier.score">here</a>, but this one basically delivers us back the mean accuracy by default.

 ```python
 best_voting_mod = GridSearchCV(estimator=voting_mod, param_grid=param_grid, cv=5)